 The Council has a comprehensive cash flow management system that seeks to ensure that cash is available as needed.
 If unexpected movements happen, the council has ready access to borrowings from the money markets and the Public Works Loans Board.
 There is no significant risk that it will be unable to raise finance to meet its commitments under financial instruments.
-The major risk facing the Council is that it will look to refinance the long term borrowing in 2020, when interest rates may be less favourable than at present.
-However, the current policy of the Council is not to refinance any of this debt at the moment due to the redemption premium it would be required to pay to the lender.
-This position will be reviewed as the loan moves nearer to maturity in the light of interest rates prevalent at the time.
-The budget set in February 2019 has identified a future borrowing requirement in order to finance new capital expenditure although no decision on this has yet to be made.
+The budget set in February 2020 has identified a future borrowing requirement in order to finance new capital expenditure.